Build Your Own Email Server on Ubuntu: Basic Postfix Setup

 A common FQDN for a mail server is

 mail.yourdomain.com.
+You need to log out and log back in to see this change at the command prompt.
 Also note that FQDN can be overridden by Postfix with

 myhostname parameter in Postfix configuration file.
 But Let’s not worry about this parameter right now.